-When I first started doing social media and virtual assistant work, I didn’t even have a website!
+When I first started virtual assistant work in 2018, I didn’t even have a website!
 In fact, I booked my first 4 clients before ever making one.
 And I didn’t even start making a website until I had been working for 3 months!
-So, while you might think you need a website before you get started, I’m here to assure you: you don’t!

 There are countless other ways to have an online presence, find clients, and start making money before you invest in a website.